CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 * Regulations for data exchange and use of removable media
 * Prohibition of connecting third-party devices
-* Manual virus scanning with special offline antivirus solutions in maintenance windows In order to effectively protect the OT from malware, coordinated and appropriate security measures must be selected and implemented, taking into account the environmental characteristics.
+* Manual virus scanning with special offline antivirus solutions in maintenance windows In order to effectively protect the OT from malicious programs, coordinated and appropriate security measures must be selected and implemented, taking into account the environmental characteristics.
 On this basis, an anti-virus concept has to be developed, which shows how the protection against malicious programs is achieved.

 ** Application Whitelisting **